Set up Single Sign-On (SSO) for Google Apps accounts

 For details, see Configure SAML Single Sign-On for Chrome Devices.

-Check out the SAML SSO FAQ to find answers to common questions or read Single Sign-On articles.
+To resolve common issues, see Troubleshooting Single Sign-On.
 There are also a number of commercial products and system integrators that provide SSO products and professional services.
 Search the Google Apps Marketplace for Google for Work partners and other third parties that provide SSO assistance.